cumathsoc/cumathsoc.github.io/README.md

 ## Posters

 Posters can be created using any photo editing software.
-For the Fall 2023 term, Gimp will be used as it is free and open source that runs well on Linux.
+For the Fall 2023 term, Gimp and Google Slides are used as it is free and open source that runs well on Linux.

 QR code are created using: https://www.qrcode-monkey.com/ No trackers can be utilized to gather metrics such as number of scans and the device OS as premium account would be required.